-Good control over convergence rates would allow SLE techniques to be used on mesoscopic scales, that is, scales of order $\ee^p$ with $p \in (0, 1)$ where $\ee$ is the lattice spacing.
-This is likely to be helpful for obtaining fine properties of corresponding discrete models; this question was raised by Schramm in connection with sharp estimation of critical exponents \cite{schramm_icm}.
-We may compare with a related model.
-So-called strong approximation results such as the KMT approximation or the Skorokhod embedding \cite{LL} allow for the coupling of simple random walk and Brownian motion in such a way that the paths are close with high probability, with error terms expressed explicitly in terms of the lattice spacing.
-This gives a natural way to use techniques for Brownian motion to deduce fine properties of simple random walk which can depend on behavior on mesoscopic scales.
-This approach has been used by, e.g., Lawler, Lawler and Puckette, and Bene\v{s}; see \cite{LP} and \cite{benes} and the references therein.
-It thus seems reasonable that approximation results with explicit error terms for discrete models converging to SLE would be quite useful.
+Good control over convergence rates would allow SLE techniques to be used on mesoscopic scales, that is, scales of order $\varepsilon^p$ with $p \in (0, 1)$ where $\varepsilon$ is the lattice spacing.
+It is reasonable to believe that such results will be helpful for obtaining fine properties of corresponding discrete models; this question was raised by Schramm in connection with sharp estimation of critical exponents \cite {schrammicm}.
+We may compare the present setting with a related model.
+So-called strong approximation results such as the KMT approximation or the Skorokhod embedding \cite{LL} yield couplings in which simple random walk and Brownian motion paths are close with high probability, with error terms expressed explicitly in terms of the lattice spacing.
+This gives a natural way to use techniques for Brownian motion to deduce fine properties of simple random walk that can depend on behavior on mesoscopic scales.
+This approach has been used by, for example, Lawler, Lawler and Puckette, and Bene\v{s}; see \cite{LP} and \cite{benes} and the references therein.
+It thus seems that approximation results with explicit error terms for discrete models converging to SLE could be quite useful.
 Presently, all known proofs of convergence to SLE goes via convergence of the driving terms in one way or another, so it seems natural to take a convergence rate for the driving terms as a starting point.